varigence/docs/bimlflex/getting-started/modeling-of-source-metadata.md

 The rest of the Objects needs to be reviewed and updated to the proper ObjectType as defined below.

 * Hub:
-     A Hub object type contains it's own primary Core Business Concept entity and the Business Key is distinct and unique for each row in the table.
-This will accelerate a Hub object from the main Business Key, one or more satellites populated from the attributes columns and a Link relationship for each referenced table.
+     A Hub object type contains it's own primary Core Business Concept entity and the Integration Key is distinct and unique for each row in the table.
+This will accelerate a Hub object from the main Integration Key, one or more satellites populated from the attributes columns and a Link relationship for each referenced table.
 * Link:
     A Link object type is a many to many relationship type table that maps several Hub entities together.
 In the AdventureWorksLT source data the `SalesLT.CustomerAddress` can be seen as a potential Link Model Object Type candidate.
 It's Primary Key is made from 2 Foreign Keys that point to 2 Hub candidate tables.
 The accelerator can accelerate this to a Link and store the attributes in a Link Satellite if the ModelObjectType is set to Link for that object.
 The acceleration of Link Satellites is also controlled by the `DVAccelerateLinkSatellites` setting.
 * Satellite:
-    A Satellite object type is an object that is on the same grain as and describes entities in the primary Business Key table.
+    A Satellite object type is an object that is on the same grain as and describes entities in the primary Integration Key table.
 These can be mapped as Satellite objects to the main table and all attributes in the table will be mapped to one or more satellites attached to the primary tables Hub.

 Update the ModelObjectType of the Objects to match the following.
 This will allow the accelerator to accelerate the expected destination model from the source data: